When to use an at-home colorectal cancer screening test instead of a colonoscopy

 SEE ALSO: Black patients more likely to get emergency colorectal cancer surgery | Michigan Medicine

 Ultimately, our goal is to help get as many people screened for colorectal cancer as possible.
-So, individuals that are age 45 and older who are of average risk of developing colorectal cancer are encouraged to consider these non-invasive screening tests.
+So, for individuals that are age 45 and older who are of average risk and prefer a noninvasive test, the stool-based tests are better than the blood test.
+However, the blood test is better than no screening test at all.

-Meanwhile, those who are deemed to be at higher-than-average risk for colorectal cancer or who test positive on a non-invasive test should make their colonoscopy appointments sooner.
+Meanwhile, those who are deemed to be at higher-than-average risk for colorectal cancer or who test positive on a non-invasive test should have a colonoscopy.

 Health Lab word mark overlaying blue cells